Docker Kubernetes Notes · bacchanalian madness

 An application container certainly needs configuration.
 However, adding this information to the container image is not feasible at all.
 Instead, we need a way through the Kubernetes API to reach our goal of dynamically injecting configuration, this is where ConfigMaps and Secrets come in.
 They separate configuration & credentials from the application and the required configuration data can be stored in specific data objects in etcd.

-Configmaps and secret are based on key-value pairs.
+Configmaps and secrets are based on key-value pairs.
 Allowed values are string or binary data.
 When using binary data, base64 encoding of the binary is mandatory.
 The contents of both can be project to environment variables of a container or mounted to the container file system via the volumes API.

 The secrets can be used like any other volume and bound to the pod.
 When mounted into the filesystem the content/values are decoded and available in plain text so it’s advised to set proper file permissions for them.
 There are 3 different types of secrets: